Basic Instructions

 )

-is a respective PyTorch tensor of shape [B, ]
+and to execute simply run algo(x) where x is a respective PyTorch tensor of shape [B, ] where B is the batch size.

 In the following, we go into detail for each of the module types.

-and Output
+Input and Output

-specify which variables are the inputs / outputs of the algorithm.
+Input and Output specify which variables are the inputs / outputs of the algorithm.

-), have to be either input variables or declared via Variable
+All returned variables (as specified via Output), have to be either input variables or declared via Variable.

-and Variable
+Var and Variable

-declares and initialized a variable.
-Var
+Variable declares and initialized a variable.
+Var is an alias for Variable.

-Note that variables that are inputs do not have to be / cannot additionally be initialized by Var
+Note that variables that are inputs do not have to be / cannot additionally be initialized by Var.

 Also, note that if it is initialized with a tensor, a batch dimension will be added and the tensor will be repeated during execution of the algorithm.

-For example, if the shape was [4, ]
+For example, if the shape was [4, ], it will be changed to [B, 4, ] where B is the batch size.

 λ Lambda Expressions

-Key to defining an algorithm are lambda
+Key to defining an algorithm are lambda expressions (see here for a reference).

 They allow defining anonymous functions and therefore allow expressing computations in-place.

-, it is possible to write a value in terms of a lambda expressions.
+In most cases in algovision, it is possible to write a value in terms of a lambda expressions.

 The name of the used variable will be inferred from the signature of the expression.

-and return the square of it at the location where the expression is written.
+For example, lambda x: x**2 will take the variable named x and return the square of it at the location where the expression is written.

-corresponds to the regular line of code z = x**2 + y
+Let('z', lambda x, y: x**2 + y) corresponds to the regular line of code z = x**2 + y.

 This also allows inserting complex external functions including neural networks as part of the lambda expression.

-is a neural networks, one can write Let('y', lambda x: net(x))
+Assuming net is a neural networks, one can write Let('y', lambda x: net(x)) (corresponding to y = net(x)).

 Let

-is one of the core instructions as it sets the variable given as the left argument to the value of the right expression.
+Let is one of the core instructions as it sets the variable given as the left argument to the value of the right expression.

-is a very flexible instruction.
+Let is a very flexible instruction.

-obtains two arguments, a string naming the variable where the result is written, and the value that may be expressed via a lambda
+In its most simple form Let obtains two arguments, a string naming the variable where the result is written, and the value that may be expressed via a lambda expression.

 If the lambda expression returns multiple values, e.g., because a complex function is called and has two return values, the left argument can be a list of strings.